Thinkific and Udemy are some of the most popular online course platforms for first-time online course creators.

 The platform doesn’t allow you to have full ownership of your course though you can have your name on the course and update lessons.

-Also, you aren’t able to remove the course from the platform and it doesn’t offer accredited certification after completing a course
+On successful online course completion, you aren’t able to remove the course from the platform and it doesn’t offer accredited certification or other completion certificates after completing a course

 Ease of use

-Both platforms are fairly easy to use and intuitive mostly.
-Udemy is easier and straightforward to use compared to Thinkific.
+Both are best platforms and are fairly easy to use and intuitive mostly.
+Comparing thinkific vs udemy, selling online courses on Udemy is easier and more straightforward than Thinkific.

 Its design doesn’t change across courses, making it easy for students and content creators.